makinori/maki-save/README.md

     Recommend using a private instance -->

 -   add `mastofedi.txt` to `scrape/` folder<br/>
-    required for pulling from any activitypub source **line 1:** url to your mastodon instance<br/>
+    required for pulling from any activitypub source<br/>
+    **line 1:** url to your mastodon instance<br/>
     **line 2:** access token with `read:search` scope